AlexanderDLe/GRSI/README.md

 ## Back End

-- Node: The server is built via node.
+- Node: The server is built via Node.
 - Express: Node framework that allows for ease of building applications quickly and reliably.
 - jsonwebtoken/passport: Authentication method that utilizes bearer tokens to recognize authentication.
 - bcrypt: Encryption library that returns a hash/salted version of user password for secure use.